 PaaS offers critical development advantages, including:

-- Reduced coding time: PaaS development tools reduce the time it takes your developers to write code for new apps by providing pre-coded components.
+- Reduced coding time: platform as a service development tools reduce the time it takes your developers to write code for new apps by providing pre-coded components.

-- Development capabilities: These PaaS components, such as directory, search, security and workflow services, enable your development team to upskill their abilities and avoid staff augmentation costs.
+- Development capabilities: These platform as a service components, such as directory, search, security and workflow services, enable your development team to upskill their abilities and avoid staff augmentation costs.

-- Multiple platform development: A PaaS provider enables quick and easy development options across various platforms, such as browsers, computers and mobile devices.
+- Multiple platform development: A platform as a service provider enables quick and easy development options across various platforms, such as browsers, computers and mobile devices.